 Laura is a housing solicitor at a law firm based in Oxford and Reading working with homeless people and tenants facing eviction.

 She was a borough councillor in Haringey, London for six years where she developed a passion for being involved in her local community which has inspired her to join Streatley Parish Council.

-Aslog’s principal portfolio is Highways and Transport (with Kate Mitchell).
+Aslog's principal portfolio is Traffic and Highways.
 She represents the Parish Council at the Streatley Allotment Society.
 She is the lead Councillor for planning applications in Stichens Green and Southridge.

 Aslog has lived in Streatley with her husband and three children since 2003.